MrToph/KingOfEos/README.md

 * [x] Sanitize Modal fields
 * [x] Implement Scatter Integration in Modal
 * [x] Bug 36.6441 is claim price in c++ but in web it's 36.6442
-* [ ] Smart contract should send money back to the previous king
 * [x] Wrong "days left" time is displayed on website
 * [x] Empty images instead of default are displayed in current-kingdom
+* [x] Need to disallow / sanitize ';' character in Kingdom Name
+* [ ] Smart contract should send money back to the previous king

 Upcoming:
 * Hall Of Fame: d3js circles representing previous winners. bubble chart?
 Rendering when visible and then force layout positions them.